 Doxycycline is the preferred option for these individuals if it is not contraindicated and is available.
-See the Doxycycline initial supply PGD.
+See the doxycycline further supply PGD.

-If doxycycline is contraindicated, or not available then ciprofloxacin can be supplied as the benefit of taking it to prevent anthrax infection outweighs the risks.
+If doxycycline is contraindicated, or not available, then ciprofloxacin can be supplied as the benefit of taking it to prevent tularemia outweighs the risks.
 Individuals should be provided with the advice outlined below.